 Click on the PDF link below to view the most current set of Legislative Policies and Priorities:

-On November 8, 2016, residents of Washington County will be able to vote on a ballot of federal, state and local level candidates.
+On March 6, 2018, Washington County citizens will be able to vote in primary elections for local, state and federal candidates.

 You can vote early at the Courthouse Annex at 100 S. Park Street in Downtown Brenham (across the street from the Courthouse).
 It is the most convenient way to vote.

 February 20 - March 2 (Mon. through Fri.)
 8:00 a.m. to 5:00 p.m.

 February 24 (Saturday) 9:00 a.m. to 2:00 p.m.

 February 25 (Sunday) 12:00 p.m. to 3:00 p.m.

 Local Election Candidate Questionnaires:

 In each election, the Chamber asks questions to candidates for policy-making positions at the local level.
 The candidates vying for State Representative, Washington County Judge and Commissioners Court positions were sent this year's questionnaire, and their responses can be read by clicking on their names below:

 Jill Wolfskill (R)